testsigmahq/testsigma-docs/src/pages/docs/reports/runs/test-suite-reports.md

 - type: section
   name: "Contents"
 - type: link
-  name: "Navigation"
-  url: "#navigation-select-project--test-development--run-results"
-- type: link
-  name: "how to generate Test Suite Reports"
+  name: "Steps to generate Test Suite Reports"
-  url: "#how-to-generate-test-suite-reports"
-- type: link
-  name: "These actions are"
-  url: "#these-actions-are"
+  url: "#steps-to-generate-test-suite-reports"
 ---

 ---

 A Test Suite is a collection of test cases grouped on the basis of a specific feature or a requirement.
-In Testsigma, you can run multiple test suites at once, and analyze test reports grouped by Test Suites. .
+In Testsigma, you can run multiple test suites at once, and analyze test reports grouped by Test Suites.

----
-##**Navigation:** Select Project > Test Development > Run Results

-Here is a quick gif that demonstrates how to group reports on the basis of test suites:
+Here is a quick gif that demonstrates how to group reports on the basis of test suites.

 ![gif to access test suite reports in Testsigma](https://docs.testsigma.com/images/test-suite-reports/gif-get-test-suite-reports-testsigma.gif)

 ---
-##**how to generate Test Suite Reports:**
+## **Steps to generate Test Suite Reports:**

 1. Select the project for which you need the reports
-2. Navigate to “Test Development > Run Results”, you should see a page like this
+2. Navigate to **Test Development > Run Results**.
    ![Run Results page to get test suite reports in Testsigma](https://s3.amazonaws.com/static-docs.testsigma.com/new_images/reports/runs/test-suite-reports/run-results-page-to-get-test-suite-reports-testsigma.png)

-3. Click on the Test Plan for which you need the report, you should see the test runs page like this:
+3. Click on the **Test Plan** for which you need the report.

    ![test run page to get test suite reports in Testsigma](https://docs.testsigma.com/images/test-suite-reports/test-run-page-to-get-test-suite-reports-in-testsigma.png)

-4. On the drop-down menu in the middle column, choose “Test Suite Results”.
+4. From the drop-down menu, click on **Test Suite Results**.
 The drop-down is also highlighted below for your reference:

    ![test suite results dropdown highlighted in testsigma](https://docs.testsigma.com/images/test-suite-reports/test-suite-results-dropdown-highlighted-testsigma.png)